wuyeh-jobe/Data-Structures-and-Algorithms/Minimizing the number of scheduled buses needed to take tourists to/README.md

    Solution Strategy
    -----------------

-   - print the andrew (jwuyeh) to the output
    - Read R (number of roads/edges) and N (number of cities)
    - While R and N are not equal to 0:
      - Read the next R lines, and for each line get the two cities a road is connecting